 Mountains, Outdoor scupture still

 Through sculpture, photography, audio, and collage, this exhibit conveyed students’ perspectives on their connection to Powell River, specifically the lake and land that enriches all of our lives in the area.
 Once called the Tee-skwat River and now called Powell River and Lake, students shared their understanding of the historic and current relationships between the inanimate and the people, the plants, and the animals of that place.
+The exhibition had multiple projections, audio, collage and sculpture and included an interactive sand table showing changing land contours and topography as well as a Tla’amin Place Name mapping project a partnership with Tla’amin Nation and the PR Museum.
+Food was provided with support from the PR United Way.

 Installation shots, June 2018, The Art Centre